Edge Developer Platform

 Creates a project.

-To create a project, you can follow the steps below:
+To create a project, follow these steps:

-2. Import an existing Git repository or select a template provided by the platform.
+2. Import an existing Git repository, or select a template provided by the platform.

-For detailed steps, please see Quick Start section.
+For detailed steps, see Quick Start.

 Deleting a Project